mblanco98/rest-countries-page/README.md

 - Click on a country to see more detailed information on a separate page
 - Click through to the border countries on the detail page
 - Toggle the color scheme between light and dark mode *(optional)*

-Want some support on the challenge?
-Join our Slack community and ask questions in the **#help** channel.

-## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.

-In this challenge, you will find mobile and desktop designs in light and dark mode color schemes for both pages.

-The designs are in JPG static format.
-This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
-This should help train your eye to perceive differences in spacings and sizes.

-If you would like the Sketch file in order to see sizes etc, it is available to download from the challenge page on the site.

-There are no assets for this challenge, as the country flags will be pulled from the [REST Countries API](https://restcountries.eu) and you can use an icon font library for the icons.

-There is a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

-## Building your project

-Practice using version control by creating your own GitHub repository for this challenge.
-This has the added benefit of being able to publish the site for free on GitHub Pages.
-Find out more about GitHub Pages here: [https://pages.github.com](https://pages.github.com).

-Another great tool you could use to get your website live is [Netlify](https://www.netlify.com).
-They offer a very simple and intuitive way of deploying a site for free and linking the live version to your Git repository.

-Also, you could try building this project in a team.
-This is a great way to practice collaborative coding.

 ## Suggested workflow